7 Alternative To Rug Under Dining Table

 You can assemble small pieces of cork, then glue them together on top of a rug pad to create an improvised cork rug.

-A throw blanket is a piece of fabric which is smaller than the normal.
+A throw blanket is a piece of fabric that is smaller than normal.

 It has many uses like being draped on chairs and bed ends.

 Some people also use it to cover themselves up when they are relaxing on the couch.

 Old throw blankets can be used as floor rugs placed under a dining table.